Slow Studying for Faster Results

 “Quality demands that you slow down.”Cal Newport

-This article only scratches the surface of the many valuable ideas from Slow Productivity by Cal Newport, so I would strongly recommend you check out the book for the inspiring stories and specific tactics.
+This article only scratches the surface of the many valuable ideas in Slow Productivity by Cal Newport.
+I highly recommend exploring the book for inspiring stories and actionable tactics.

-If you found this article helpful, I’d be honored to support you on your journey toward professional licensure.
-To learn more about the process and our programs, contact Dan@mechancialPEexamprep.com.
+If you found this article helpful, I’d be honored to support your journey toward professional licensure.
+To learn more about the process and our programs, contact [email protected].

 Leave a Reply